-Government announces closure of national and local Healthwatch
+Government announces Healthwatch changes

 Healthwatch Norfolk is one of a network of 150 local teams across the country that gathers patient feedback on health and social care and shares those views with decision-makers to help shape future services.